 The Organization's spending policy allows for appropriating the investment earnings for distribution based upon a maximum of 5% of the twelve-quarter trailing average of the fair market value of investments held in a fund.
 In establishing the distribution policy, the Organization considers the long-term expected return on its endowment funds.
 Accordingly, over the long term, the Organization expects the current spending policy to allow its endowment to grow, net of spending, at the rate of inflation or greater over the investment horizon thus maintaining the purchasing power of the endowment assets held in perpetuity as well as to provide additional real growth through new gifts and investment returns.
-The annual distribution for the year ended June 30, 2022, totaled \$340,000.
-This amount has been designated by the Board for tuition assistance and/or operating expenses for fiscal year 2023.
+The annual distribution for the year ended June 30, 2023, totaled \$345,000.
+This amount has been designated by the Board for tuition assistance and/or operating expenses for fiscal year 2024.
 See note 5.
-In addition, the Board approved the appropriation from the William Randolph Hearst, Frank and Marie Gold, and Josephine J. Aquila endowments totaling \$45,000 for the upcoming year, but decided to delay distribution from the investment fund to avoid these funds falling below the amount of the original donations.
+In addition, during the years ended June 30, 2023 and 2022, the Board voted to take no distributions from the William Randolph Hearst, Frank and Marie Gold, and Josephine J. Aquila endowments to avoid these funds falling below the amount of the original donations.